code-mphi/ECOGEN/docs/sphinx_docs/_sources/Chap7_license.rst.txt

 |License|

 ECOGEN is the legal property of its developers, whose names are listed in the copyright file included with the source distribution.
-Contributors’ names for version |version| are listed below:
+Contributors’ names for version |version| are listed below (from first to last to join):

+	- Fabien Petitpas,
 	- Sébastien Le Martelot,
-	- Fabien Petitpas,
 	- Kevin Schmidmayer,
 	- Eric Daniel,
 	- Benedikt Dorschner,
 	- Joris Caze,
+	- Fatima Gadiri,
+	- Solène Schropff.

 ECOGEN is a free software: You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 ECOGEN is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details available at the following address: http://www.gnu.org/licenses.